dilarakesgun/rag-narrativeqa-pipeline/README.md

 benchmark.
 The project compares **two chunking strategies** end-to-end and evaluates their impact on answer quality using **BLEU** and **ROUGE-L**.

-> Built as a university course project.
  Demonstrates a full RAG stack:
 > data preprocessing → chunking → embeddings → vector search → reranking →
 > LLM generation → evaluation.